-Here’s an overview of our two week roadtrip across Uruguay, starting and finishing in historic Colonia del Sacramento.
-The itinerary includes a stay at a traditional Estancia in Florida, the rugged scenery of Lavalleja, the costal towns of Rocha, Uruguayan’s prime beach resorts and finally the capital, Montevideo.
+Our two week roadtrip across Uruguay started and finished in historic Colonia del Sacramento.
+This itinerary includes a stay at a traditional Estancia in Florida, the rugged scenery of Lavalleja, the costal towns of Rocha, Uruguayan’s prime beach resorts and finally the capital, Montevideo.
 An overview:

 - Florida – 2 nights